 Please visit our Liquids, aerosols and gels page for more information.

 Visit the TravelSECURE website for information about passenger security screening for domestic flights.

 Passenger security screening for international flights

 Visit the TravelSECURE website for information about passenger security screening for international flights.

 Airport body scanners

-Body scanners represent the most advanced passenger screening technology available and are capable of detecting a range of sophisticated threats beyond those detected by current screening technologies.
-For more information, please visit the Travelsecure website for information about body scanners.
+Body scanners represent the most advanced passenger screening technology available and are capable of detecting a range of sophisticated threats beyond those detected by conventional screening technologies.
+For more information, please visit the TravelSECURE website for information about body scanners.

 Carry-on baggage security screening

 For information about carry-on baggage security screening, visit TravelSecure’s Carry-on baggage security screening page.